John Gough (natural philosopher): Career

 Among his works in the natural sciences, he carried out experiments with plants.
 He had developed the skill of using his upper lip to identify plants by touch, and reported the hydrosere succession as freshwater lakes dry out and become land.
 He also described seed banks in soils.

+Recognition

+Kendal Museum holds a bust of Gough, carved in marble by an unknown artist.
+It bears the title "John Gough / The Blind Philosopher / 1757-1825".

+Gough's autobiography, transcribed and annotated by Michael Pearson and Ian D. Hodkinson, was published in 2021 by the Cumberland and Westmorland Antiquarian and Archaeological Society with the title The Dark Path to Knowledge.